ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

 _&#8220;I worked with Ian for nearly 3 years in NHS Digital.
-Ian is dependable, forward-thinking, and quite possibly the most level-headed person I&#8217;ve come across!&#8221;_
+Ian is dependable, forward-thinking, and quite possibly the most level-headed person I’ve come across!&#8221;_

 &#8212; Jack Morris — Platform Architect, Kainos

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-_&#8220;Ian is one of the most intelligent and diligent people I&#8217;ve ever worked with.
+_&#8220;Ian is one of the most intelligent and diligent people I’ve ever worked with.
 When Ian is involved, I know everything is going to be ok :)&#8221;_

 &#8212; Ciaran Colgan — Freelance .Net Architect, Developer